Myofascial pain or trigger points in the Gluteus medius and Piriformis muscles can cause pain in the buttock area. A trigger point is a tiny

 Myofascial pain symptoms include pain and tension in the buttock or very lower in the back.
 Pain may radiate into the back of the thigh, particularly when the trigger points are pressed or palpated.
-Mobility of the hip may be affected especially internal rotation of the thigh bone or femur.
+The mobility of the hip may be affected especially the internal rotation of the thigh bone or femur.

 Treatment of Myofascial Pain